Black Sesame Mandelbrot

 • Place dough on floured board and knead until smooth and no longer sticky.
 (The dough will seem very sticky and oily at first.)

 • Bake for 35 minutes, until lightly browned.
-Remove from the oven and cut each log into 1/2-inch slices on the diagonal.
-Sprinkle with cinnamon sugar and bake for 10 minutes longer.
+Remove from the oven and place the baking sheet on a surface that can withstand the heat.

 Treks IMG 7787